 In September of 1965, Shelby American General Manager Peyton Cramer struck up a deal with Hertz to offer the 1966 GT350H Mustang as a rental car.
 For about $17 a day you could rent a Mustang with a Cobra 289 HP engine boasting 306 hp and 329 lb-ft of torque.
 Sure beats the rentals of today.

 Number 7: 1968 Ford Mustang 390 GT 2+2 Fastback

 While the redesign started in 1967, it was refined in 1968 with different detailing while maintaining the new, larger size.
 The 289 V8 engine option was now behind the newer 320 hp 390 cu in (6.4 L) FE engine.
-The ’68 GT Fastback is perfect from its body lines to its engine options to its accessory options.
+The ’68 GT Fastback is perfect for its body lines to its engine options to its accessory options.
 Maybe it’s because this model is my first love but I personally don’t think it gets much better than this!
-If you’d like to see this car in action then you should definitely watch the movie Bullitt.
+If you’d like to see this car in action then you should definitely watch the movie, Bullitt.

 Photograph from MUSTANGATTITUDE.COM

 The Mach 1 was a V8 powered Sportsroof body with numerous visual and performance enhancing items.
 There was a matte black hood treatment with hood pins and hood scoop (including optional Shaker scoop), deluxe interior, and an unmistakable dealer optional chin spoiler just to name a few appearance features.
 Mach 1’s featured competition suspension and a variety of powertrain options.
 My favorite feature for the ’70 Mustang is a simple one: the Grabber Blue paint.
 There’s nothing else quite like it!